In Phoenix, AZ

 When Dr. Trujillo recommends gum surgery, it might cause feelings of fear, but the truth is that it’s a relatively simple, common, and necessary treatment in most cases.
 Gum grafting is a procedure that can protect your tooth or teeth from the effects of gum recession.
 It can also be used as a cosmetic treatment.

 Gum recession is usually caused by gum disease, and it involves the gum surrounding the teeth shrinking away from the tooth.
 Sometimes, it can recede enough to expose the tooth’s root, which can make the tooth extremely sensitive to hot and cold, as well as potentially causing tooth loss.
-A gum graft may be the single best option available to protect your tooth and to restore your gums.
+A gum graft may be the single best option to protect your tooth and restore your gums.

 The Gum Grafting Procedure

 Depending on your needs and what Dr. Trujillo recommends, you may go through one of three procedures: connective tissue grafts, free gingival grafts, or pedicle grafts.
 Here are the procedures involved with all three options:

 - Connective tissue grafts: The most widely recommended procedure, during which some tissue is cut from a flap in the palate (the roof of your mouth).
 The tissue is stitched to the gum tissue before the flap is closed back up with sutures.